Eligibility depends on your age and how many hours of paid work you do a week. Your income and circumstances will also affect how much you get.

 |Single with 1 or more children||At least 16 hours|

-A child should be under 16 (or under 20 if they’re in approved education or training).
+A child is someone who is under 16 (or under 20 if they’re in approved education or training).

-You can apply for Working Tax Credits if you’re on leave or about to start a new job in the next 7 days.
+You can apply for Working Tax Credit if you’re on leave.

-The work must last at least 4 weeks and must be paid.
+The work must last at least 4 weeks (or you must expect it to last 4 weeks) and must be paid.

 This can include payment in kind (eg farm produce for a farm labourer) or where you expect to be paid for the work.

 - for a ‘Rent a Room’ scheme

 - as a grant for training or studying